mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Cloud/index.md

 ### Use Cloud with service provider

 Currently, only Dropbox is available for cloud syncing.
 When you check this option you will be asked to log into your Dropbox account.
 When you have completed the login process your Dropbox will be linked to MAMP PRO.
 Your files will be stored in `~/Dropbox/Apps/MAMP PRO` when synced with Dropbox.
+You need to individually link each host to Dropbox.

 ![MAMP](/en/MAMP-PRO-Mac/Settings/Cloud/dropbox.png)